Fanny and Alexander: Plot

 In 1907, young Alexander, his sister Fanny, and their well-to-do family, the Ekdahls, live in a Swedish town, running a moderately profitable theatre.
-At Christmastime, the Ekdahls hold a Nativity play and later a large Christmas party.
-The siblings' parents, Emilie and Oscar, are happily married until Oscar suddenly dies from a stroke.
-Shortly thereafter, Emilie marries Edvard Vergérus, the local bishop and a widower, and moves into his home where he lives with his mother, sister, aunt, and maids.
-The siblings' womanizing uncle, Gustav Adolf, carries on with the nursemaid, Maj, while the siblings' other uncle, Carl, bemoans himself as a failure.
+At Christmastime, the Ekdahls hold a Nativity play and later a large lively Christmas party.
+The siblings' parents, Emilie and Oscar, are happily married, with Oscar managing the theatre on behalf of the matriarch, Helena Ekdahl.
+Helena, a widow, reminisces humorously with long-time family friend, Isak Jacobi, about the time her husband caught them in flagrante delicto in an embrace, fondly remembering how their friendships endured.
+The siblings' womanizing uncle, Gustav Adolf, carries on with the nursemaid, Maj, with the forbearance of his wife, Alma, who jokes with the women in the family about her husband’s latest fling.
+The siblings' other uncle, Carl, privately bemoans himself humorlessly as a failure to his tolerant wife, Lydia.
+The joyful Christmas festivities at the Ekdahls abruptly end when Oscar suddenly dies from a stroke.

-It quickly becomes evident that the children's stepfather, the bishop Edvard, is a strict and controlling authoritarian.
+Shortly thereafter, Emilie marries Edvard Vergérus, the local bishop and a widower, who supported Emilie in her deep grief, advantageously pressing his suit.
+Emilie and her children move into the Vergérus home where he lives with his mother, sister, aunt, and maids.
+The children's stepfather, the bishop Edvard, soon reveals himself to be a strict and controlling authoritarian.
 The relationship between the bishop and Alexander is especially cold, as Alexander invents stories, for which Edvard punishes him severely.
-As a result, Emilie asks for a divorce, which Edvard will not consent to; though she may leave the marriage, this would be legally considered desertion, placing the children in his custody.
+Quickly realizing her mistake, Emilie asks for a divorce, which Edvard will not consent to; though she may leave the marriage, this would be legally considered desertion, placing the children in his custody.
 Meanwhile, the rest of the Ekdahl family has begun to worry about their condition, and Emilie secretly visits her former mother-in-law, Helena, revealing she is pregnant.

 During Emilie's absence, Edvard confines the children to their bedroom, ostensibly for their safety.
-There, Alexander shares a story, claiming he was visited by the ghosts of the Vergérus family, who revealed the bishop was responsible for their deaths.
+There, Alexander shares a story, claiming he was visited by the ghosts of the Vergérus's children, who revealed the bishop was responsible for their deaths.
 The maid Justina reports the story to Edvard, who responds with corporal punishment.
-After Emilie returns, the Ekdahl family friend Isak Jacobi helps smuggle the children from the house.
+After Emilie returns, the Ekdahl family friend, Isak Jacobi, helps smuggle the children from the house.
 They live temporarily with Isak and his nephews in their store.